ietf-rats-wg/basic-yang-module/draft-ietf-rats-yang-tpm-charra.md

 Examples are file path, file hash, user ID, group ID, file signature, and extended file attributes.
 IMA comes with a set of predefined template formats and also allows a custom format, i.e., a format consisting of template fields supported by IMA.
 Template usage is typically determined by boot arguments passed to the kernel.
-Alternatively, the format can also be hard-compiled into custom kernels.
+Alternatively, the format can also be hard-coded into custom kernels.
 IMA templates and fields are extensible in the kernel source code.
 As a result, more template fields can be added in the future.

 IMA policies define which files are measured using the IMA policy language.
 Built-in policies can be passed as boot arguments to the kernel.
-Custom IMA policies can be defined once during runtime or be hard-compiled into a custom kernel.
+Custom IMA policies can be defined once during runtime or be hard-coded into a custom kernel.
 If no policy is defined, no measurements are taken and IMA is effectively disabled.

 # IMA for Network Equipment Boot Logs {#netequip-boot-log}